nlScript/nlScript-java/docs/index.md

 ```
 The task of the evaluator is to evaluate the expression (the sentence) we defined on the parser.
 In the example, it is responsible for the actual blurring.
 The argument to `evaluate()`, `pn`, is of type `ParsedNode`, which can be used to retrieve the parsed value for the standard deviation.

-Variables in NLS are defined hierarchically (see the paragraph "Custom types and type hierarchy" below).
+Variables in nlScript are defined hierarchically (see the paragraph "Custom types and type hierarchy" below).
 The result of parsing is also a hierarchical tree-like structure consisting of nodes of type `ParsedNode`.
 The `ParsedNode` has child `ParsedNode`s representing the variables the current type consists of.
 The sentence above consists of a string literal "Apply Gaussian blurring with a standard deviation of", a variable of type `double` called "stddev", and a string literal "pixel(s).".
 Therefore, the `ParsedNode` given to the sentence's `Evaluator` has three child `ParsedNode`s, which can be accessed, e.g. by name, in the `Evaluator` and evaluated recursively.

 ```java
 Preprocessing preprocessing = new Preprocessing();